 October has arrived!
 Along with the falling leaves, and cooler temperatures, this month also marks Cyber Security Awareness month.
-The theme this year is “Step up your cyber fitness.”
+The theme this year is “Generation Cyber Safe.”
+Online security applies to all ages, and it is vital to be diligent no matter your birth year!
 So, today, let’s chat about some small, but impactful, things you can implement into your daily digital routine to help keep your information and devices safe.

 If you have any doubt about a link’s authenticity, whether it be sent in an email or on a webpage, don’t click it.
 If you didn’t expect an email from a colleague or friend with a link, be suspicious.
 If an email asks you to click through to cancel an order you never made, or change your password, be suspicious.
 And if you see a link to hilarious cat videos – and this is the hardest one to ignore – be suspicious.